johnmcfarlane/papers/c++/error-handling.md

 ### The Pit of False Security

-When the advertised goal of a C++ API cannot be achieved, it should be difficult for the user of the API to escape the disappointment.
+When the advertised goal of a C++ API cannot be achieved, it should be difficult for the user of the API to ignore the disappointment.
+Defending against failure by allowing the caller to proceed as normal is unhelpful.

 Example 1: